danieldevill/MininetCodingSwitch/README.md

 		-cdm: iperf -s -B 244.0.67.67 -u , this binds the server to the multicast group under UDP.

 	* Client: iperf -c 244.0.67.67 -u -t 5 -P 2 --ttl 5, this sends 2 streams to the multicast group.

+## Already Working:

+* OpenFlow switch, adds flow tables and only calls controller when flow not recognised.

+## TO do:

+* Use VLAN tag to forward packets to kodo NC program.
+* Check for VLAN tags,
+* NC module must do encoding and remove VLAN tags.